“Anyone who says they have only one life to live must not know how to read a book.” ~Author Unknown

 It’s amazing how the absolutely brilliant author, Toni Morrison, portrays the characters, so real and has the ability to convey the depth of the emotions and feelings experienced by them.

 Throughout the book, I felt that I was able to identify so strongly with the characters in some ways.
-I wasn’t alive in the 1940’s, I’m not a child, have never experienced discrimination based on my race, and although I have experienced and still experience financial difficulties, occasionally, it’s not to the degree that this little girl’s family experiences it in the book.
+I wasn’t alive in the 1940’s, I’m not a child, have never experienced discrimination based on my race, and although I have experienced financial difficulties, occasionally, it’s not to the degree that this little girl’s family experiences it in the book.
 They are practically living on the streets sometimes.
 I can’t possibly know what most of those things are like.
 But the author is able to reach through all that and poignantly convey the very basic humanness of the little girl, Pecola, and the other characters.
 She conveys the longings and the needs, the heartache and suffering.
 The kind that is felt to some degree, at some point, by most living humans.

 So many things struck me while reading.
 Like how sometimes our comfort zones are more comforting to us than the unusual even when our comfort zones are painful, chaotic, destructive, horrifying, and miserable.
 Even when the unusual is more sane and calm than our traumatic but familiar routines.
 Sometimes we can’t handle being out of our comfort zones or usual routines and become restless for what we have always known.
 Sometimes when all is quiet and calm and serene, we may find ourselves not only yearning to go back to what we know but actually intentionally bringing on trauma and drama and horror just because it’s what we’re used to, and actually finding some kind of twisted comfort in it even though we don’t want it and it’s not good for us.
 The chaos, the pain, the trauma and drama somehow fills a sense of emptiness in us that the lack of it all creates.